Our Beautiful Boa Constrictor

 Generally, Boas are not aggressive but may inflict a painful bite if cornered or molested.
 Bigger snakes can deliver very painful bites as their teeth are large and sharp – however because the Boas are not venomous the bites are rarely dangerous to humans.
 Interestingly, Boas found in Central America are more aggressive then their South American neighbors – when agitated they hiss loudly and perform multiple strikes.
 And beware if you see a Boa with milky or blue eyes – this means the snake has recently shed its skin, cannot see well and is likely to be much more defensive!

-The Boa is an ambush predator, waiting patiently for its prey to come within striking distance – although when prey is scarce, it may actively stalk and follow animals.
+The Boa is an ambush predator, waiting patiently for its prey to come within striking distance.
+Although when prey is scarce, it may actively stalk and follow animals.
 The snake quickly strikes at the prey and proceeds to apply the trademark coily wrap.
 As is common with the constrictors, the Boa then strangles and suffocates the prey before swallowing it whole.
 The snake wraps itself around the unfortunate animal, forming many coils.
-It tightens the grip every time the prey exhales, eventually preventing the animal from breathing altogether and causing it to die by asphyxiation.
-The dinner is then swallowed whole – and the Boas may eat animals much bigger then themselves because they can unhinge their jaws and, as recent research indicates, are able to individually move each rib out of the way as their dinner is swallowed.
+It tightens the grip every time the prey exhales, eventually preventing the animal from breathing altogether.
+Death by asphyxiation follows.
+The dinner is then swallowed whole – and the Boas may eat animals much bigger then themselves.
+This is because they can unhinge their jaws and, as recent research indicates, are able to individually move each rib out of the way as their dinner is swallowed.

-There is a theory that the snake induces heart attacks in its prey by increasing the blood pressure with its grip, and another interesting theory that the prey animal dies due to constricted blood flow to the brain rather than by asphyxiation.
-There is a decent amount of discussion and conflicting information around these topics, but we can agree that the tight coiling around the body of the prey is what dispatches Boas’ dinner.
+There is a theory that the snake induces heart attacks in its prey by increasing the blood pressure with its grip.
+And another interesting theory that the prey animal dies due to constricted blood flow to the brain rather than by asphyxiation.
+There is a decent amount of discussion and conflicting information around these topics.
+We can agree that the tight coiling around the body of the prey is what dispatches Boas’ dinner.
 Smaller animals may be consumed without first being strangled.

-The menu includes a wide variety of critters such as Agoutis, Coatis, Possums, Foxes, Monkeys, Bats and even baby deer – and in addition to the mammals they also feed on birds, bats (which are snapped near the entrances to their caves or resting areas) and domestic animals such as chickens, goats, baby cows or horses, and even dogs and cats.
+The menu includes a wide variety of critters such as Agoutis, Coatis, Possums, Foxes, Monkeys, Bats and even baby deer.
+In addition to the mammals they also feed on birds, bats (which are snapped near the entrances to their caves or resting areas) and domestic animals such as chickens, goats, baby cows or horses, and even dogs and cats.
 Of course as the snake gets older and bigger, so does the size of its prey.

 Boa give birth to live young – typically between 10 and 60 baby snakes, each between 30 and 60cm long.
 The baby Boas experience rapid growth during their first year, often tripling their length.
-The young feed on smaller animals and items of convenience including frogs, mice, eggs, lizards and insects.
+The young feed on smaller animals and items of convenience.
+This includes frogs, mice, eggs, lizards and insects.

 THE PET TRADE

-Boas are some of the most commonly kept snakes – this is because they can grow to an impressive size, have a calm and relaxed demeanor, can tolerate a lot of handling, and can be bred into a wide range of color morphs – you have probably seen the white and yellow ‘albino’ Boa morph before.
+Boas are some of the most commonly kept snakes.
+This is because they can grow to an impressive size and have a calm & relaxed demeanor.
+They can tolerate a lot of handling, and can be bred into a wide range of color morphs.
+You have probably seen the white and yellow ‘albino’ Boa morph before.

 THREATS

-The big cats such as the Jaguar can take down the biggest of Boa while their young are susceptible to smaller predators including birds of prey, other snakes, various mammals and even large spiders!
-But by far the biggest threats to Boas are humans – habitat destruction, collection for the pet trade, hunting (for food, sport, for their skin, the fat that is used in traditional medicine, or due to fear), killing of snakes that ‘get into the chicken coop’, and encounters with cars are very damaging to the Boa populations.
-In many cases people run them over intentionally, not realizing that Boas are not venomous, do not actively hunt humans and are more scared of us than we are of them.
+The big cats such as the Jaguar can take down the biggest of Boa.
+Young snakes are susceptible to smaller predators including birds of prey, other snakes, various mammals and even large spiders!
+But by far the biggest threats to Boas are humans.
+Habitat destruction, collection for the pet trade, hunting (for food, sport, for their skin, the fat that is used in traditional medicine, or due to fear), killing of snakes that ‘get into the chicken coop’, and encounters with cars are very damaging to the Boa populations.
+In many cases people run them over intentionally.
+They do not realize that Boas are not venomous, do not actively hunt humans and are more scared of us than we are of them.
 But thankfully, most people reach for their camera, rather than a gun, when they catch a glimpse of a slithering Boa.

 OUR NATIVE WILDLIFE

-Boas are native to Costa Rica, they area a part of our jungle landscape and play an important role in their environment.
-While many people fear snakes due to phobias and unjust reputation, it is important to note that these animals mean us no harm and that it is us who chose to live in their environment, not the other way around.
-So the next time you glimpse a Boa crossing a road or see it coiled up in on your patio, give it time and space, take a photo, and treasure the experience of meeting such a magnificent animal in the wilds of it natural habitat.
+Boas are native to Costa Rica, they area a part of our jungle landscape.
+The snakes play an important role in their environment.
+While many people fear snakes due to phobias and unjust reputation, it is important to note that these animals mean us no harm.
+It is us who chose to live in their environment, not the other way around.
+So the next time you glimpse a Boa crossing a road or see it coiled up in on your patio, give it time and space.
+Take a photo, and treasure the experience of meeting such a magnificent animal in the wilds of it natural habitat.